Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Overview of framework

 corresponding to the photon and quarkonium helicity states $\left\{ij\right\}=\left\{++,--,00\right\}$.

 The $\gamma^* p \rightarrow V p$ two-body $t$-differential cross section at $t=0$ is readily obtained from the amplitudes, eqn.~\eqref{pol}, as usual from

 where the sums include the initial-state averaging of the incoming proton spins $(s,s')$ and the photon transverse and longitudinal helicities $(\pm,0)$.
 Here, $\lambda(x,y,z) = x^2 + y^2 + z^2 - 2xy - 2xz - 2yz$ is the well-known K\"{a}llen function.
-The total $t$-integrated cross section,
+The total $t$-integrated cross section is obtained by assuming an exponential $t$-dependence of the GPD, which leads to the commonly adopted form $d \sigma/dt \propto e^{-B|t|}$ at the cross-section level, namely